vortexmakes/RKH/doc/readme.txt

 	contains the guard conditions attached to transitions.

 - \b Preprocessor \b action (#RKHPPRO_T):
-	this action is executed before sending occured event to state-machine.
+	this action is executed before sending occured event to state machine.

 Aditionally, the preprocessor options listed in \c rkhcfg.h allows to customize the prototypes of each action.
 See \ref cfg section for more information about that.
-The used actions in the "my" state-machine implementation are shown in
+The used actions in the "my" state machine implementation are shown in
 \ref myact_c file.

 \n According to "my" state diagram the initial action looks as follow: